 Regardless of whether you need a bag to carry your books from the dorm to class or you want to take a few things for work, to be more feminine you will have to ditch the backpack for a tote bag or a clutch.

-Avoid manly-looking satchels and briefcases.
+Avoid satchels and briefcases.
 Unless you are traveling, replace your backpack or duffle bag with a chic tote or handbag.
 Sometimes briefcases and backpacks are more practical though, so do what makes sense for the load you're carrying.

 6. Avoid Wearing Flats: Girls Like Their Heels!

 Wearing heels will give your height a boost, lift your torso and accentuate your body lines in all the right places.
 To look more feminine, heels could possibly your best friend.

 If you can't handle stilettos or are used to wearing flat-soled shoes, start by wearing heels that are just an inch high.
 Even a small lift will add definition to your legs if you step out wearing skinny jeans.